brentdanley/brentdanley_svelte/src/routes/blog/baking-bread-with-ai.md

 _Disclaimer - Obviously, ChatGPT helped me draft this post._

 [Cook's Illustrated Cookbook: 2,000 Recipes from 20 Years of America's Most Trusted Cooking Magazine](https://a.co/d/hY3x9SN), page 586

+---

+Here is the simplified bread loaf recipe:

+### Instructions:

+1. **Prep Oven**: Place a baking stone on the middle rack of the oven.
+Preheat the oven to 200°F. Once the temperature reaches 200°F, turn off the oven.

+2. **Mix Ingredients**: In a 4-cup liquid measuring cup, combine **1 cup whole milk (heated to 110°F)**, **1/3 cup water (heated to 110°F)**, **3 tablespoons honey**, and **2 tablespoons melted unsalted butter**.

+3. **Combine Dry Ingredients**: In the bowl of a stand mixer, mix **3 1/2 cups (19 1/4 ounces) bread flour**, **2 1/4 teaspoons instant or rapid-rise yeast**, and **2 teaspoons salt**.

+4. **Form Dough**: Slowly add the wet mixture to the dry ingredients while mixing on low speed.
+Let the dough come together, about 2 minutes.

+5. **Knead Dough**: Increase the speed to medium and knead until the dough is smooth and elastic, about 10 minutes.

+6. **First Rise**: Transfer the dough to a lightly floured surface, form it into a ball, place it in a lightly oiled bowl, and cover with plastic wrap.
+Place the bowl in the warm oven on the middle rack and let it rise until doubled in size, about 40 to 50 minutes.

+7. **Shape & Proof**: Grease a 9x5-inch loaf pan.
+Press the dough into a rectangle about 1 inch thick, then roll it into a log, pressing the seam to seal.
+Place the log in the pan, seam side down.
+Cover loosely with greased plastic wrap and let it rise at room temperature until doubled in size, about 1 hour.

+8. **Preheat for Baking**: While the dough is proofing, remove the bowl and baking stone from the oven.
+Place the baking stone back on the middle rack, and preheat the oven to 350°F. Bring 2 cups of water to a boil in a heatproof saucepan on the stove.

+9. **Bake with Steam**: Place the saucepan with the boiling water directly on the oven floor or on a lower rack.
+Place the loaf pan on the preheated baking stone.
+Close the oven door quickly to trap the steam.
+Bake the loaf for 40 to 50 minutes, until the crust is golden brown and the internal temperature registers 195°F.

+10. **Cool**: Remove the bread from the pan and cool on a wire rack for 2 hours before slicing.